-Various studies in recent times shows, many Internal Malignancies (Cancer) are linked with depressed states of Vitamin D. Almost 17 types of Cancers are known because of Vitamin D deficit states.
+Various studies in recent times show many Internal Malignancies (Cancer) are linked with depressed states of Vitamin D. Almost 17 types of Cancers are known because of Vitamin D deficit states.
 Notably among them are – Prostate, Colorectal, Breast, Pancreatic and Thyroid Cancer.
-Highest incidence was noted for Colorectal (Intestinal) Cancers.
+The highest incidence was noted for Colorectal (Intestinal) Cancers.

 7. Infertility & PMS

 Recently, Infertility has been linked with low Vitamin D levels.
-It is seen that, women who consumed Vitamin D rich foods, were more likely to get pregnant and stay pregnant!
-Moreover, the higher incidence of Pre Menstrual Syndromme (PMS) is linked with low Vitamin D and Calcium levels.
+It is seen that women who consumed Vitamin D rich foods, were more likely to get pregnant and stay pregnant!
+Moreover, the higher incidence of Pre Menstrual Syndrome (PMS) is linked with low Vitamin D and Calcium levels.

 8. Autoimmune Diseases

 Autoimmune diseases are fatal!
 There seems to be no way out.
-These arises because, the body’s immune system attacks it’s own healthy cells.
+These arise because the body’s immune system attacks it’s own healthy cells.
 Normally, the immune system functions to protect our body from the invaders.
 But, in the Autoimmune disease, the cells of the immune system fails to recognize it’s own healthy cells.
-Consequently, the immune cells attack the normal healthy cells and problem start.
-Studies indicate lesser degree of Autoimmune disorders with optimal levels of Vitamin D in the body.
+Consequently, the immune cells attack the normal healthy cells and problem started.
+Studies indicate a lesser degree of Autoimmune disorders with optimal levels of Vitamin D in the body.